This topic describes how to use the YYYYDD function.

 For example, the

-The YYYYDD function is applicable to scenarios where data needs to be partitioned
+The YYYYDD function is suitable for scenarios in which data needs to be partitioned

 into database shards by year and day of the year.
 We recommend that you use this function

-- Partition data into the database shards by year and day of the year.
+- Data is partitioned into the database shards by year and day of the year.

-- Distribute data from the same week to the same table shard and ensure that each day within two years corresponds to a separate table shard.
+- Data generated on the same day is partitioned into the same table shard.
+Each day within two years corresponds to an independent table shard.

 create table test_yyyydd_tb ( id int, name varchar(30) DEFAULT NULL, create_time datetime DEFAULT NULL, primary key(id) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 dbpartition by YYYYDD(create_time) tbpartition by YYYYDD(create_time) tbpartitions 92;